 While waiting, my translator arrives and we are exchanging pleasantries about art exhibits, the jazz music scene, and the upcoming Carnival.
 She is a lovely, petite woman with a very American accent.
 In fact, she sounded just like me.

 After a bit, she asks where I’m from.
 To which I said, “Chicago,” which is a lie.
-I grew up in Wisconsin, three hours north, but Wisconsin is an anomaly for most.
+I grew up three hours north, but Wisconsin is an anomaly for most.
 It’s easier to say Chicago.
 She responds, “How funny.
 I spent a year teaching French at the University of Wisconsin-Madison….”
 I had to laugh.
 Another coincidence?
 That’s where I went to college.

 I had keys in hand that day and rang in the New Year sleeping on a blow-up mattress I schlepped from London.
 I bought a kettle for hot water and showering, and a space heater to stay warm.
 It was the best New Years ever.